zemacedo99/FEUP-PLOG/README.md

 | José António Dantas Macedo                | 201705226 | up201705226@fe.up.pt |

 ---
+## Installation and Execution
+  Put all files with extension '.pl' in the same folder Start Sicstus Prolog (or another Prolog development environment compatible with Sicstus and the ISO standard) Consult / import the file 'alliances.pl' *<consult (' path / to / file / alliances.pl ')>* Call the play/0 function by typing the command 'play.'
+  Follow the game instructions

 ## Game Description
 Alliances, a 2-player game by Markus Hagenauer.